springernature/vpat/nature-content-discovery.md

 <li>501 (Web)(Software) – Does not apply to non-web software</li>
 </ul></td>
 <td>Supports</td>
-<td>These subject pages use the same navigation methods throughout.</td>
+<td>The pages of this product use the same navigation methods throughout.</td>
 </tr>
 <tr>
 <td><a href="http://www.w3.org/TR/WCAG20/#consistent-behavior-consistent-functionality"><strong>3.2.4 Consistent Identification</strong></a> (Level AA)